hopv/syng/README.md

 # Syho

 **Syho** is a **syntactically higher-order** separation logic.
-It supports *higher-order ghost states* (or *impredicative resources*), whose semantics is constructed using the *syntax* of the logic itself.
+It supports _higher-order ghost states_ (or _impredicative resources_), whose
+semantics is constructed using the logic's _syntax_.

-Unlike Iris, Syho is *not step-indexed*.
+Unlike Iris, Syho is _not step-indexed_.
-Thanks to this, Syho has intuitive semantics and can flexibly support *termination-sensitive* program reasoning.
+Thanks to this, Syho has intuitive semantics and can flexibly support _termination-sensitive_ program reasoning.

-Syho is mechanized in [**Agda**](https://agda.readthedocs.io/en/latest/), a modern dependently typed programming language.
+Syho is mechanized in [**Agda**](https://agda.readthedocs.io/en/latest/), a modern, dependently typed programming language.

 ## Installation